Paddle the longest continuous set of rapids in the eastern U.S.: 15 Class III-IV rapids in 4 miles!

 Duman Lake is located along State Route 271 North between Belsano and Nicktown, about 20 miles from Johnstown.
 The park consists of a 19-acre stocked lake that features a handicapped accessible fishing pier.
 The lake is regularly stocked with trout.
 The lake is restricted to manually powered craft or electric motorsOn the grounds are hiking trails, picnic pavilions, campsites, modern restrooms, horseshoe courts, ball field area, volleyball courts, basketball court, swing sets, and an exercise trail.
 Weekend train rides and hay rides during the summer season.
 There is also a 2-mile mixed surface connection from park to the Ghost Town Trail’s C&I extension.

 Cambria County offers varied fishing opportunities with 15 stocked trout streams and three stocked lakes.
 Chest Creek features a delayed harvest, artificial lures only section.
 Glendale Lake is known for bass, muskellunge, and panfish, especially spring crappies.
 Lake Rowena, Wilmore and Hinckston Run reservoirs, and Duman Dam offer additional fishing opportunities.
 A detailed map and stream list can be found here!

 In Cambria County, keep an eye out for white-tailed deer, black bear, wild turkey, waterfowl, and ruffed grouse.
-Cambria County boasts more than 90,000 acres of state game land teeming with wildlife, and the Poconos are home to 21 different game lands.
+Cambria County boasts more than 90,000 acres of state game land teeming with wildlife.